 Ronald Fisher (who was a heavy smoker) disputed the idea that observational data could be used to prove that smoking is a cause of lung cancer.
-He offered other explanations.
+He offered other explanations (see previous slide!).

 The great epidemiologists Austin Bradford Hill and Richard Doll published huge amounts of data noting the very strong associations.